Petr Gumennik: 2021–2022 season

 Gumennik won the 2021 CS Denis Ten Memorial Challenge to open the season, setting new personal bests.
 His first Grand Prix assignment was initially the 2021 Cup of China, but following its cancellation, he was reassigned to the 2021 Gran Premio d'Italia in Turin.
 He placed eighth at the event.

 At the 2022 Russian Figure Skating Championships, Gumennik finished in fifth.
 He said that he was "satisfied as I did everything I am capable of at this point" and vowed to add more quadruple jumps in the future.

 2022–2023 season

-Due to Russia's invasion of Ukraine in February 2022, the International Skating Union barred all Russian figure skaters from competing at international competitions.
-Gumennik was therefore only able to compete at Russian domestic events.

 He began the season by winning bronze at the 2022 Russian Grand Prix Stage 2 and gold at the 2022 Russian Grand Prix Stage 4.
 In December, Gumennik competed at the 2023 Russian Championships.
 He won the short program and placed second in the free skate, winning the silver medal overall behind Evgeni Semenenko, scoring the exact same combined total score as Semenenko.

 Gumennik subsequently finished the season by winning gold at the 2023 Russian Grand Prix Final.

 2023–2024 season

-Prior to the season, Gumennik worked with choreographer, Nikolai Moroshkin, to create his short program to music by Rammstein, Gumennik's favourite rock band.
-However, shortly before the 2023 Russian Test Skate event, where Gumennik was set to debut the program, he was informed that the Ministry of Sport received a letter from a third-party complaining about Gumennik's choice in music due to Rammstein's vocal support for Ukraine following the Russian invasion.
-This prompted Gumennik to replace Rammstein's composition with a Russian-language cover of the song, sung by Oleg Abramov.

 He started the season by winning bronze at the 2023 Russian Grand Prix Stage 3 and gold at the 2023 Russian Grand Prix Stage 5.
 He subsequently competed at the 2024 Russian Championships, where he won the bronze medal behind Evgeni Semenenko and Vladislav Dikidzhi.

 Due to illness, he withdrew from the 2024 Russian Grand Prix Final.